A head start: solid foundations at pre-prep

 The school terms it Inspiring Introductions, – a description that could serve as a neat description of what the pre-prep is all about.
 There’s nothing like being able to pack in a trip to a museum into the school day with ease to trigger a huge outpouring of creativity.
 “There’s no other school in the country that will be able to take advantage of the museums in the way we can,” says Alison Melrose.

 The goal is to create learners with a natural curiosity for the world around them and it will all take place within a fast-paced curriculum, with specialists teaching even the youngest children.
-It benefits even three and four year olds, explains Katie Paynter, because “you get teachers who are so passionate about their subjects and that passion really ignites children’s interest and engagement”.

 While nobody can predict how the world will look when this first class of nursery pupils are ready to join the workplace, the education the school delivers should ensure that they are – as its motto states – prepared for everything.
 “We’re equipping them with skills,” adds Alison, “so that if something unexpected comes along, they’re not going to be knocked sideways.
 They’re going to be all right, cope and be successful.”